Selection-Induced Contraction of Innovation Statistics in Gated Kalman Filters: Bias Induced by Nearest-Neighbor Association

-\subsection{Interpretation via order statistics}
+\subsection{Interpretation via Order Statistics}

-The purpose of this subsection is to provide intuition for Proposition~5.1 by isolating the purely statistical mechanism underlying NN association.
-The mechanism underlying \eqref{eq:nn_energy_bound} is elementary.
+The purpose of this subsection is to provide intuition for Proposition~\ref{prop:nn_energy_contraction} by isolating the purely statistical mechanism underlying NN association.
 NN association selects the minimum-norm element from a finite set of independent post-gate innovations.
 As a result, the selected innovation corresponds to the first-order statistic of the squared norms.

 For any nonnegative, non-degenerate random variable $X$ and $M \ge 2$ independent copies $\{X^{(i)}\}$,

 Applying this property to $X = \|\nu\|^2 \mid \mathcal{A}$ yields the strict inequality in \eqref{eq:nn_energy_bound}.
 Notably, this argument relies only on elementary properties of order statistics and does not invoke Gaussianity, dimensionality, or the specific shape of the validation gate.